History of Alicante: Emirate of Qurṭuba

 The former kingdom of Tudmīr now became a province of the Umayyad emirate of Córdoba, as the Kūra of Tudmīr.
 After the destruction of the ports of Valencia and Cartagena by Abd-al-Rahman I, the port of the madīnah Laqant would be the only usable harbour in the 9th century on the coast between the Ebro Delta and Almería.
 This circumstance marked the beginning of a stable town at the foot of the Benacantil, where lived sailors who were engaged in fishing, piracy and the white slave trade with Ifrīqiya.
 During the reign of the emir Muhammad I, the madīnah began to acquire strategic importance thanks to the impregnability of its castle and the commercial revival of the nearby Via Augusta.
 The emirs divided the balad Balansiya, or "country of Valencia", into two large administrative divisions, the mamlaka Balansiya, which made up the northern and central regions, with its capital in Valencia, and the southern area, the country of Tudmīr, which was part of the mamlaka Mursīyyah.

 According to Rafael Azuar Ruiz and Manuel Acién Almansa, the ruling class of Laqant joined the rebellion of ʿUmar ibn Ḥafṣūn between the years 880 and 918 to defend their prestige as descendants of the Visigothic aristocracy, an origin they shared with ibn Ḥafṣūn.
 Also supporting the cause were the muwalladīn, who suffered from excessively high taxes that the emirate had imposed on them to pay the salaries of the professionalised armies.
 After suppressing the revolt of ibn Ḥafṣūn, Abd al-Rahman III proclaimed the imārat Qurṭuba (قرطبة) and, with the help of Berbers settled in al-Madīnah Kunka (Cuenca), took Kalyusha (Callosa) and recognised Muhammad ibn Abd al-Rahman al-Sayj as its governor in 924.
-This is the origin of the Banu Sayj dynasty, whose members are the first historical persons known with a direct connection to Laqant.
+This is the origin of the Banū Sayj dynasty, whose members are the first historical persons known with a direct connection to Laqant.

-Following the suppression of the revolts of the Banu Sayj lords (924–928) in the Tudmīr and Valencia region, the emirate commenced pacification of the populace with innovations in the tax system that caused state revenue to grow exponentially.
+Following the suppression of the revolts of the Banū Sayj lords (924–928) in the Tudmīr and Valencia region, the emirate commenced pacification of the populace with innovations in the tax system that caused state revenue to grow exponentially.
 A new social policy banned the intermingling of Muslims with Hispano-Romans, and led to the abandonment of the latter's enclaves and of the long-established oppida, as well as the castles held by the Berber dynasty, who had fled the country.
 The countryside was reorganised, the inland mountain defensive system being replaced by a network of forts and watchtowers, concentrating the rural population in fortified communities formed of castral units that linked castles with attached villages.
 Administration of the Xarq al-Andalus was centralised in Kalyusha and Laqant, with its defensive system constituted of these ḥuṣūn, or castle complexes.